aerisweather/aerisjs/docs/usage.md

 #### A Note For RequireJS Users
 The examples in this document reference components within the global `aeris` namespace.
 This is appropriate when loading the library from a CDN.
 If you are loading components as RequireJS/AMD modules, you can find *most* items in a module path matchig up to the global namespace.

-For example, `aeris.maps.layers.AerisRadar` can be found at `ai/maps/layers/aerisradar`.
+For example, `aeris.maps.layers.Radar` can be found at `ai/maps/layers/radar`.

 ## Data and Weather API